UC San Diego Health cardiologists wear red to raise awareness for women's heart health.

 Coronary heart disease, heart failure and stroke are the three forms of cardiovascular disease (CVD) — the No. 1 killer of women in America today.
 Nearly half a million women will die from CVD this year, more than the next three causes of death combined, including all forms of cancer.

 While most people are familiar with the symptoms and risk factors for CVD, few realize that there are important differences in women's symptoms.
 Studies show that women with suspected CVD are less likely to be referred for diagnostic testing and less likely to undergo invasive testing or aggressive early treatment.
 This gender bias alone is reason enough for women to take a proactive role in understanding their risk of CVD.

 In addition, women with congenital heart disease face added risks related to pregnancy and childbirth.
 Adult Congenital Heart Disease Care.

 About the Women's Cardiovascular Health Program

-Research in Women's CVD
+Research in Women's Cardiovascular Disease

 Advances in diagnosis and treatment would not occur without active clinical research.
 Our program is uniquely positioned to facilitate and conduct gender-specific research, which translates into new treatments and technologies for women.